ArdenMendoza/.NetAPIToReact/README.txt

 Note: I wasn't able to do the MVC page due to time constraints but I should be able to do it, although I am not sure what the Exam Instruction means by "Create an MVC page that will demonstrate the use of reflection".
 I'm not sure if I should the the same UI via MVC or is it just a page? and somehow I should demonstrate how to use of reflection in a page.
 Either way, I'm so sorry if I failed you on that part.
 We can discuss it in the interview if you choose to proceed with my application. *Knock on wood*.

-I know a lot can still be improved in my codes, I haven't incorporated everything I know in there due to time constraints. (e.g. session, salt, etc)
+I'm aware a lot can still be incorporated in my codes, I haven't incorporated everything I know in there due to time constraints. (e.g. salt, session handling, etc)

-PS.
-I just realized.
-I created number 1 & 2 in react.
-Sorry about that. didn't notice the instruction details.
-1 should be in asp.net mvc, 2 is in react(for the bonus).
-I created the all UI in react.
-Sorry about that.
-I hope I didn't hurt my chances.

-PPS.
-Please hire me :|
+I'm looking forward to be working with you. :)